Temple Child Support Lawyers

 Set up an appointment with a Temple child support lawyer by calling our firm at (254) 327-1884.
 You can also send us a message for a prompt response.

-How to Calculate Child Support in Texas
+Child Support Calculations in Texas

 Texas uses a formula where the obligator must pay 20 percent of gross income for a single child and that number goes up five percentage points for each additional child.
 It is not less than 40 percent for six or more children.
 There is also a cap on the maximum amount per child at $8550 per month.
 The rules for determining child support are quite clear, but the number may go down if the obligator pays child support for other children from a different relationship.
 There are other considerations as well.